domosekai/domosekai.github.io/sstp/index.md

 - **Easy Import**  *SoftEther Only*

   Wondering how to copy VPN connections from the official SoftEther client?
 SSTP Connect can read connection setting files (.vpn) so import work is a piece of cake.

+- **Routing**

+  Accept static routes pushed from the server or add your own entries.
+Full control!

 ## Supported Server Platforms